revolalex/Vue_Jest_Test/README.md

 });
 ```

-Then if you type in your terminal
+Then if you type in the terminal
 ```js
 npm test
 ```